munificent/journal/_posts/2015-09-08-the-hardest-program-ive-ever-written.md

 things like the entire expression nesting stack at a point in the line, and the memoization table performed worse and worse.

-<span class="skull" id="3">3</span> The IR evolved constantly.
-Spans and rules
+<a id="3-note" href="#3" class="skull-note">3</a> The IR evolved constantly.
-were later additions.
+Spans and rules were later additions.
 Even the way chunks tracked indentation changed frequently.
 Indentation used to be stored in levels, where each level was two spaces.
 Then directly in spaces.
 Expression nesting went through a number of representations.

 In all of this, the IR's job is to balance being easy for the front-end to *produce* while being efficient for the back end to *consume*.
 The back end really drives this.
 The IR is structured to be the right data structure for the algorithm the back end wants to use.

-<span class="skull" id="4">4</span> Comments were the one of the biggest
+<a id="4-note" href="#4" class="skull-note">4</a> Comments were the one of the
-challenges.
+biggest challenges.
 The formatter initially assumed there would be no newlines in some places.
 Who would expect a newline, say, between the keywords in `abstract class`?
 Alas, there's nothing preventing a user from doing:

 ```dart
 abstract // Oh, crap.
 A line comment.